lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/charimg.rst

 CharacterizeImageTask
 #####################

-Given an exposure with defects repaired (masked and interpolated over, e.g. as output by :doc:`IsrTask <isrtask>`), this task does initial source extraction and PSF estimation.
+Given an exposure that has been fully corrected for instrumental effects (e.g. as output by :doc:`IsrTask <isrtask>`), this task does initial source extraction and PSF estimation.